Kristina01111000/brandingclassnotes/README.md

 - bring a challenge about brand

-for site color scheme, fonts, tone of voice for brand kit probably light blue or dark green, and a cream
+for site color scheme, fonts, tone of voice for brand kit probably light blue and medium green, and a cream font for heading: adamina